-Another actor friend of mine who played a hospital patient going into surgery said he didn't like hearing his director say, "Cut".
+Clayton Williamson (an actor friend of mine in Australia) said when he was doing scenes as a hospital patient going into surgery - he never liked hearing the director say, "Cut".

 Some have suggested that people become actors for the same reason they like extreme sports.
 Both have similar challenges that test one's vulnerability.